pennychase/GettingCleaningDataProject/README.md

 2. merges the test and train data frames into a single data frame
 3. Creates a data frame with a subset of the variables, namely only those that compute the mean and standard deviation of the measurements.
 The features_info.txt file describes how various signals were computed, and then variables were estimated from those signals, including the mean and standard deviation.
 Those were the means and standard deviation selected for the subset.
 Other variables averaged the signals through a window sample, but those were not included in the subset: they have "Mean" in their names, but aren't estimated using a statistical mean function, and they don't have a corresponding standard deviation.
 4. Uses the summaryBy() function from the doBy package to compute the mean and standard deviation of each variable by subject and activity to create the tidy data frame.
-5. Writes the tidy data frame to two files, tidyData.txt (which can be read into R with read.table("tidyData.txt")) and tidyData.csv(which can be read into R with read.csv("tidyData.csv")) .
+5. Writes the tidy data frame to two files, tidyData.txt (which can be read into R with read.table("tidyData.txt")) and tidyData.csv(which can be read into R with read.csv("tidyData.csv")).

+### Notes

+<a name="1"></a> [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012.
+This data set is available at the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).